KritikaPandey1230/NSAP-eligibility/README.md

 <img width="1913" height="730" alt="Screenshot 2025-07-27 183442" src="https://github.com/user-attachments/assets/83acc167-6e1e-439d-9129-a25a96751a85" />
 <img width="1913" height="730" alt="Screenshot 2025-07-27 183442" src="https://github.com/user-attachments/assets/87e6ff8c-bef1-4686-9012-2e84c8a2c3c1" />
 <img width="1915" height="879" alt="Screenshot 2025-07-27 183512" src="https://github.com/user-attachments/assets/1e9a59c6-7630-4841-b1c5-a058a13fc11b" />

-###👩‍💻 Author
-Kritika Pandey
-Final Year B.Tech IT Student
-Rajkiya Engineering College, Azamgarh
-Aspiring Full-Stack & ML Developer | Government Tech Enthusiast

-###📌 Final Thought
-“Building solutions that touch lives is more than coding—it’s a contribution to society.”

-If this project inspired you or helped you, give it a ⭐ and feel free to connect with me.